ripley57/CW_Tools/tools/bdd/bdd_unit_tests/README.md

 # Using BDD for Unit tests, aka "Low-level BDD", or "Practing TDD with a BDD flavour"

+From chapter 10 of "BDD In Action".
+This chapter walks you throw applying BDD practices to writing unit tests, asks "BDD unit tests".

+NOTE: For sample projects, where BDD-stype unit tests have been writtem,
+      see the jbehave-based or cucumber-based demos under CW_Tools/tools/bdd/bdd_reports

 "High-level requirements deal with the behavior of the system as a whole from the point of view of the business.
 Low-level requirements deal with the behavior of a component, class, or API from the point of view of the